 What is Due Diligence?

 Sometimes, due diligence also refers to the audit a seller would perform on a potential buyer.
 In this scenario, the seller would be looking for anything that would hinder the buyer's ability to make payments or anything that would have a negative effect on the seller after the transaction is completed.
-It is not unlike the vetting a lender does of borrowers applying for loans.
+It is not unlike the vetting a lender does for borrowers applying for commercial real estate loans.